Lufthansa raises $1.2 billion in corporate bond sale

 The shorter-dated tranche received demand of over 900 million euros and the longer one 1 billion, according to the memo.

-Among Lufthansa's peers, Air France-KLM (AIRF.PA), easyJet (EZJ.L), British Airways owner IAG (ICAG.L) and Ryanair (RYA.I) have all sold bonds this year as COVID-19 vaccinations have supported a brighter economic outlook and better prospects for the travel sector.
+Among Lufthansa’s peers, Air France-KLM, easyJet, British Airways owner IAG and Ryanair have all sold bonds this year as COVID-19 vaccinations have supported a brighter economic outlook and better prospects for the travel sector.

 Lufthansa said it would use the proceeds to strengthen its liquidity.
 Citi, Credit Suisse, HSBC and ING managed the transaction, according to an earlier memo.